What Is UV Printing and How Does It Work? A Beginner's Guide

 What makes UV printing different from regular inkjet printing is that the ink sits on top of the material rather than soaking in.

 This means UV printing can work on pretty much any surface with good adhesion.
-For surfaces with poor adhesion, pre-treatment solutions can help the ink stick better.
+For surfaces with poor adhesion, applying a primer or adhesion promoter can significantly improve ink bonding.

 But that's not all.